 Deep, High-Profile Connections

 Not only can cybercriminals access more companies than the single supplier they target, but they can also often gain access to higher-payout victims.
 While the bad actors may not be able to compromise the security defenses of these highly-protected organizations on their own, supply chain attacks mean they really don’t need to.
-Instead, cybercriminals only need to find a way in through an organization’s partner and capitalize the trust that company has in their current partners to launch secondary cyber attacks.
+Instead, cybercriminals only need to find a way in through an organization’s partner and capitalize on the trust that the company has in its current partners to launch secondary cyber attacks.

 Cybercriminals continue to find new and creative ways to wipe their digital footprints and cover their attacks.
 Incident responders can often trace the indicator of compromise (IOC) of a supply chain attack and see the path the bad actors took to amplify their reach, but it can be hard to attribute the threat actor behind the breach.

 While malicious code can be analyzed and reviewed for signs of technique based on previously investigated cyber attacks, sophisticated bad actors know how to throw investigators off track.
 For example, they may purposely simulate or add portions of code notoriously used by a nation-state in previous attacks to make investigators think it came from, say, Russia, however, this premeditated move was purposefully deceitful.

 Some hackers go to even greater lengths to avoid detection as they move laterally through more and more networks.
 In one of the supply chain attack examples below, the SolarWinds Orion breach, bad actors logged in with stolen credentials via similar location-based IP addresses to avoid suspicion.
 Supply chain attacks are difficult to predict or trace when they are executed by those with excellent tradecraft.

 Examples of Supply Chain Attacks

 While there have been a number of supply chain attacks over the past two years, two stood out for their sophistication and craft more than the others: